Lokshen mit kaese: Overview

 Two main types of the dish exist, a savory and a sweet.
 Both are typically made with lokshen noodles along with cottage cheese, sour cream and sometimes butter.
 The savory version of lokshen mit kaese usually includes salt, pepper and caramelized onions.
 While the sweet version is topped with cinnamon and sugar similar to a noodle kugel.
 Melissa Clark makes a variation with mint, cherry tomatoes, scallions and dried currants.

 Preparation

 Lokshen mit kaese is typically prepared by boiling a variety of lokshen or Jewish egg noodles.
-Traditionally longer homemade lokshen egg noodles were and are still sometimes used, however store bought lokshen as well as varnishkes also known as bowtie pasta are a popular choice as well, sometime various shape of Italian pasta such as macaroni elbows are used as well.
+Traditionally longer homemade lokshen egg noodles were and are still sometimes used, however store bought lokshen as well as varnishkes also known as bowtie pasta are a popular choice as well, sometimes various shapes of Italian pasta such as macaroni elbows are used as well.
 The Jewish egg noodles are boiled until al dente and then mixed with cottage or pot cheese, and sometime butter, cream cheese, parmesan cheese, shallots, garlic, chive, or other ingredients may be added, along with a fair amount of cracked black pepper.
 Sometimes it is made with broad lokshen and served with ketchup.